 Such temporal and spatial shifts and other climate change impacts will require MPA managers to adapt their management plans to changing conditions.
 This could include adopting new management approaches, changing geographic boundaries, and enhancing collaboration within the national and Pan-Arctic networks on both science and management.

-Annex 6 – Geographic Management Areas of Related Arctic and Global Initiatives